Our news

 Shortlist close-up: When Among Crows by Veronica Roth

-We bear the sword, and we bear the pain of the sword.
 Pain is Dymitr’s calling.
 His family is one in a long line of hunters who sacrifice their souls to slay monsters.
 Now he’s tasked with a deadly mission: find the legendary witch Baba Jaga.
-To reach her, Dymitr must ally with the ones
+To reach her, Dymitr must ally with the ones he’s sworn to kill.

 -